IOsinnii/zen-youtube-data/README.md

 # YouTube Lecture Data Processing Pipeline

-A comprehensive Python-based data processing pipeline for cleaning and organizing YouTube lecture data for web catalogue database integration.
+This is my hobbie-related code to facilitate a development and publishing of a website for one of my friends A comprehensive Python-based data processing pipeline for cleaning and organizing YouTube lecture data for web catalogue database integration.

 ## Project Purpose